giovanni-a/o2r/wpf/README.md

 4. **Multi-language / translations, settings persistence, the "About Qt" box and the QsLog file/debug destinations** were not ported (replaced by a trivial `Trace` logger and a simple About box).
-5. **Rendering.** The original batched tiles into SFML vertex arrays for performance; here tiles are drawn directly via a WPF `DrawingContext`, which is the idiomatic equivalent and produces identical output.
+5. **Rendering.** The original batched tiles into SFML vertex arrays and redrew each frame; here the scene is retained (a `Canvas` of vector `Path`/`Shape` elements) and reconciled only on change.
+This produces equivalent output, is faster, and is portable to OpenSilver (see "Performance & rendering model" and "Running under OpenSilver").

 ## Gameplay logic preserved 1:1